 Since hybrid polymers can be realized as cross-linkable, solvent-free resins, they can be easily adapted to printing technologies, such as screen-print, offset print, gravure print or ink-jet printing.
-Especially, for ink-jet printing, only few materials are available which achieve the requested low viscosity without using solvents.
+For inkjet printing in particular, apart from the hybrid polymers developed at CeSMA, few materials are available that achieve the requested low viscosity and functionality without the use of solvents.

 The generation of printable materials that are free of solvents is an important feature when very homogeneous bulks are printed, such as e.g. for 3D printed optics.
 Moreover, beside of the viscosity, surface energy can be adapted on a molecular level allowing excellent printing results with perfect film forming properties or sharp edges on 3D printed structures.